After Effects CC

-In After Effects CS5.5, and later, you can stabilize shaky footage a lot easier using the Warp Stabilizer.
-For more information, see Stabilize motion with the Warp Stabilizer effect (CS5.5 and later).
+You can stabilize shaky footage a lot easier using the Warp Stabilizer.
+For more information, see Stabilize motion with the Warp Stabilizer effect.

 Combining elements filmed separately, such as adding video to the side of a moving city bus or a star to the end of a sweeping wand.